ciaramccarthy1/SE-stratified-transmission-models/README.md

-# Respiratory virus transmissiom models with socio-economic startification of disease states and social contacts
+# Respiratory-virus transmissiom models with socio-economic startification of disease states and social contacts

 # Project overview
 This modelling framework is part of Work Package 4 (WP4) of the Winter Pressures project.